Welcome to the Tribe! A Graduate Assistantship Recruitment Experience

 Graduate Assistant Position Interviews

-If you are a full-time student interested in a graduate assistantship, interviews will be available during the day on Feb.
-28 to allow you to connect with assistantship supervisors.
-See the full listing of anticipated positions for 2022-2023 with descriptions.
+If you are a full-time student interested in a graduate assistantship, interviews will be available during the day on February 27 to allow you to connect with assistantship supervisors.
+The full listing of positions for 2023-2024 is available.
 Each interview slot will be 20-25 minutes.
-After event registration, we will send more details regarding interview scheduling.
-Click here to schedule interviews.
+Sign up for your interview!

 Candidate Tips to make sure you're prepared for your day of interviews.
 (More interview tips from the Cohen Career Center.)